Chhavi9700225780/Assignment/README.md

 # MERN Stack Project: Friend Recommandation System

 ## 📌 About the project
-This project was intentionally built for the Fun.
-This project is helpful for gaining awareness about keeping yourself safe in the cyber space and get out of the zone of becomming an easy target
+This project was intentionally built for the Assignment For the Interenship in Tutedude Company.
+This project is helpful for Making Friends on online Platform

 Some Features: